ETHZ-TEC/LWB/README.md

 ### Future

 Looking forward, we intend to provide here also the original Glossy port for the old but still widely used TelosB platform, which features an MSP430F1611 microcontroller and a CC2420 radio, so you can run LWB also on other public testbeds and in the [Cooja/MSPSim](http://www.contiki-os.org/start.html#simulation) simulator.
 For now, the TelosB port of Glossy is available [here](http://sourceforge.net/p/contikiprojects/code/HEAD/tree/ethz.ch/glossy/).
-More generally, we would like to invite the community to help us collect here bug fixes, enhancements, ports to other platforms, etc. related to LWB and Glossy.
-Please contact us if you have any comments, suggestions, or would like to get involved.
+More generally, we would like to invite the community to help us collect here bugfixes, enhancements, ports to other platforms, etc. related to LWB and Glossy.
+Please contact us if you have any comments, suggestions, or would like to get involved and submit your code contributions to LWB as [Github pull requests](https://help.github.com/articles/using-pull-requests/).

 ## LWB Demo Application